 Leis are available everywhere in Hawaii.
 In the 1950’s, most people bought leis in Honolulu and Waikiki for as little as 25 cents.
 Later, lei stands at airport sold leis those wanting to give them to people arriving or leaving Honolulu by plane.
 Today, most locals on Oahu buy leis in Chinatown.

 There are specific leis for parts of the bodies.
 Leis for the head are called “po’o” and leis for the neck are called “lei ‘a’i.”
 While leis for the wrists or ankles are called “kupe’e.”

-The floral-rich season of spring brings a new enthusiasm to lei distributing.
-On May 1st, everyone is encouraged to make and wear leis.
+The floral-rich season of spring brings a new enthusiasm to lei giving.
+Each May 1st, many people in Hawaii make and wear leis.
 May Day is Lei Day in Hawaii.
-There are many ways to make leis, such as the wili (twisted) method, which involves winding the flowers, leaves or ferns around a core of twine or the midrib of the coconut palm, etc. They can be also made using the hipu’u (knotted) fashion, the hili (braided), humupaya (sewed onto backing), the kui fashion (strung with a needle) or the Miconesian-style (tied or woven flat).
-Flowers that are commonly used in lei-making include pikake, white ginger, tuberose, plumeria or orchids.
+There are many ways to make leis.
+One is the wili or twisted method.
+It involves winding the flowers, leaves or ferns around a core of twine or the midrib of the coconut palm.
+Another way is the hipu’u or knotted fashion.
+While the hili style uses braids.
+Other methods include: humupaya (sewed backing), kui (strung with a needle) or Miconesian-style (tied or woven flat).
+Lei makers commonly use flowers like pikake, white ginger, tuberose, plumeria or orchids.

 Each island celebrates Lei Day with a specific kind of lei flower and color:

-May certainly is a prime time to plan a Hawaiian vacation for anyone who wants to enjoy the aroma, decoration and the beauty of Hawaii’s leis.
+May certainly is a prime time to plan a Hawaiian vacation for anyone who wants to enjoy the aroma, decoration and the beauty of Hawaiian leis.